 Instructions

-- Dip each chicken thigh in the batter, making sure to coat each side with a thick layer.
+• Dip each piece of chicken in the batter, making sure to coat each side with a thick layer.

-- Immediately put your battered chicken thigh into your cast iron pan.
+• Immediately put your battered chicken thigh into your large skillet.
 You will generally be able to fit 3 battered chicken thighs in your pan at a time.

-- After about 5 to 7 minutes, or when the chicken thigh starts getting brown and crispy on the bottom, carefully flip it over using a metal flipper.
+• After about 5 to 7 minutes, or when the chicken thigh starts getting brown and crispy on the bottom, carefully flip it over to the second side using a metal flipper.
 Be careful not to spray yourself with the hot lard!
 I suggest wearing oven mitts and an apron.
-Cook for another 5 to 7 minutes.
+Cook for another 5 to 7 minutes until golden brown.

-- Once your battered chicken thighs are done, carefully scoop them out with a flipper and place them on a plate lined with paper towel.
+• Once your battered chicken thighs are done, carefully use tongs to scoop them out and place them on a plate lined with paper towel.
 This will soak up some of the extra grease.
 Cut into the thickest chicken thigh to make sure that the chicken is cooked through.
 If it's not, drain out some of the grease and put them back in the pan at a lower temperature to allow them to cook through more thoroughly.
+Use a meat thermometer to make sure that your chickens internal temperature is at least 165°F.

-- Serve as soon as possible!
+• Serve as soon as possible!
 They will be nice and crisp when they first come out of the pan, but quickly lose their crispy texture.
-Serve with a mixture of 1 tablespoon honey, 1 tablespoon yellow mustard, and 2 tablespoons of mayonnaise.
+Serve with a mixture of 1 tablespoon honey, 1 tablespoon yellow mustard, and 2 tablespoons of homemade mayonnaise in a shallow bowl for dipping.
 Trust me!

 Notes